CZ-NIC/convey/README.md

     return ["foo", "bar"]
 ```

+When convey receives multiple lists, it generates a row for each combination.
 Ex: If a method returns 2 items and another 3 items, you will receive 6 similar rows.

+#### PickMethod decorator
-Should there be multiple ways of using your generator, you may decorate with `PickMethod` and let the user decide at the runtime. `PickMethod` has optional `default:str` that specifies default method.
+Should there be multiple ways of using your generator, you may decorate with `PickMethod` and let the user decide at the runtime. `PickMethod` has optional `default:str` parameter that specifies default method.

 ```python3
 from convey import PickMethod